 I like to think of failure as an art.
-Because I believe that if done correctly, failure can be our greatest teacher.
-I also believe that people need to be given the space to fail.
-Space to embrace failure, and to learn from it.
+Because if done correctly, failure can be our greatest teacher.
+People also need to be given the space to fail.
+Space to embrace failure and to learn from it.
 We spend way too much time trying to avoid failure.
 We treat failure like an ugly, shameful act.
 We see it as the opposite of success.
-When, doing nothing is the opposite of success.
+When doing nothing is the opposite of success.
 Failure is just another outcome of trying.
 And it can teach us so much on our journey in life.

 Think back to when you were a child.
 Young and curious, excited to try things.
 What would happen if you didn’t get it right the first time?
 Did you have a parent, grandparent, sibling, or other loved one there as you tried new things?
 Did they encourage you to keep trying?
 Did they create a safe space for you to fail?
 Did this safety net allow you to learn from your failures?